-The court defended its decision to overrule itself by referring to a previous case, Emma v.
+The court in Bisbing v.
+Bisbing defended its decision to overrule itself by referring to a previous case, Emma v.
 Evans, which concerned a change in a child’s surname to the objection of the other parent.
 Before Emma, the standard was a rebuttable presumption that the surname selected by the custodial parent (who is primarily charged with making decisions in the child’s best interest), will be presumed to be in the child’s best interest.
 Emma abandoned that presumption, and instead, the court used a test which places the parents on equal footing when determining a change in surname.

-The court amended the state of child custody laws in NJ by abandoning Baures, instead requiring courts to conduct a best interest analysis to determine ‘cause’ as required under the statute, regardless of which parent is the primary residential custodian.
+The court amended the state of child relocation laws in NJ by abandoning Baures, instead requiring courts to conduct a best interest analysis to determine ‘cause’ as required under the statute, regardless of which parent is the primary residential custodian.
 The court determined that lower courts should look to the best interests statute and the factors listed therein when handling relocation cases, along with other evidence to determine the child’s best interests.
 Furthermore, there is no need to determine whether the initial settlement agreement was determined in bad faith.
 The court remanded the case to the trial court for an analysis consistent with the opinion.

-If you have questions about the evolving child custody laws in NJ, reach out to Peter Van Aulen at the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you have questions about the evolving child relocation laws in NJ, reach out to Peter Van Aulen at the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.